-When ventilation is slow and controlled to the point where the athlete can carry on a conversation without needing to catch his or her breath or can maintain breathing through the nose then aerobic fat metabolism is providing half or more of ATP for locomotion.
+When ventilation is slow and controlled to the point where the athlete can carry on a conversation without needing to catch his or her breath or can maintain breathing through the nose, then fat metabolism is providing half or more of ATP for locomotion.
 This ventilation threshold is often referred to as the Aerobic Threshold (AeT) or the First Ventillatory Threshold (VT1).
 Its upper limit corresponds to the point where the blood lactate levels have risen by 1mMol/L above their base line reading or have hit the 2mMol/L level of blood lactate.
-Up to that point exercise can be carried out essentially indefinitely and will ultimately be limited in duration by fuel stores.
+Up to that point, exercise can be carried out essentially indefinitely and will ultimately be limited in duration by fuel stores.

 VT2: Anaerobic Threshold (AnT)

 CO2 is one of the products of the metabolic processes at the cellular level.
 As the ATP production rate increases, so does the production of CO2.
 This triggers the ventilation center of the brain to breathe deeper and faster in an effort to blow off the excess CO2 through exhalations.

 The duration that the exercise can be sustained is inversely related to the intensity above VT2.
 The higher the intensity, the shorter the time it can be maintained.

 How AeT Affects an Athlete’s Best Performance

 The main determinant of the VT2 or MLSS pace is the lowly AeT pace.
 That is because the faster the slow twitch muscle fibers can remove the lactate being produced by the faster twitch, high-power fibers, the greater the intensity that can be sustained for longer.
 Therefore having a high AeT pace will mean that you will have a higher MLSS/VT2 pace.
 This very important point is often misunderstood by coaches and athletes alike.